-Required Textbooks and Other Course Materials: Mackenzie, A., A.S.
+Required Textbooks and Other Course Materials:

+Mackenzie, A., A.S.
 Ball, and S.R.
 Virdee.
 2001.
 Instant Notes in Ecology, 2nd ed.
-BIOS Scientific Publishers, Inc., Oxford, UK, ISBN 1 85996 257 2
+BIOS Scientific Publishers, Inc., Oxford, UK, ISBN 1 85996 257 2 Course notes will be available on Blackboard.

-Descriptions of major assignments and examinations: There will be a midterm exam and a final exam.
+Descriptions of major assignments and examinations:

+There will be a midterm exam and a final exam.
 Both will be closed-book essay exams.
 You will need to bring a "blue book" for each exam.
 Each exam will consist of 6 essay questions, 4 of which must be chosen to answer.